MRochaGui/Ac2MediaFundamental/README.md

 Enquanto R.A diferente de 0?
 Faça

-Receber as notas de um aluno em questão
+Receber as notas de um aluno

 Calcular as notas